NiWong03/CS100-Weather-DeskApp/README.md

  > Steps to install and run Skytrack:
 1) https://www.qt.io/download click link to go to qt page and install qt.
 2) Make account and click link on the left with appropriate device to install qt.
-3) After installation, open Qt Maintenance tool and set configuratioins to download Qt Creator.
+3) After installation, open Qt Maintenance tool and set configurations to download Qt Creator.
 5) After Qt Creator is installed, perform git pull of this repository.
 7) Open Qt Creator and select open Project, select files for Skytrack.
 8) Qt Creator has its own ide, therefore the application can be run through Qt instead of the terminal.
 Select build option on the bottom left corner or right click the project files and clicking run cmake.
-9) After the project has been buit, run by selecting the run/play icon in the bottom left corner.
+9) After the project has been built, run by selecting the run/play icon in the bottom left corner.
  ## Testing
   In regards to our unit testing, we used QTest to build and create our unit test.
 Due to error confrontation, we were only able to hard code the unit test.The unit test are the converter.cpp, the api test.cpp and several more.
 We were not able to use functions within these tests.
 In addition, QT has a built in memcheck, when running this memcheck, it gave us no error.
-But due to not displaying the data, it does not verify it accuratley.
+But due to not displaying the data, it does not verify it accurately.